gkrishna4/terraform-on-aws-ec2/02-Terraform-Basics/02-02-Terraform-Command-Basics/README.md

 ## Step-01: Introduction
 - Understand basic Terraform Commands
   - terraform init :- Used to Initialize a working directory containing terraform config files,This is the first command that should be run after writing a new Terraform configuration.
+And Downloads Providers.

   - terraform validate :- Validates the terraform configurations files in that respective directory to ensure they are syntactically valid and internally consistent.

   - terraform plan :-  Creates an execution plan, Terraform performs a refresh and determines what actions are necessary to achieve the desired state